alpaficia/MOSEAC_Limo/README.md

 ## Environment Fine Tune

-You may find that there is a gap between the simulation environment and the real, since your joystick control frequency is high, so it may affect the performance of the simulated environment.
-So you need to fine tune the model.
-We have defined the `is_point_in_polygon` function in the `action_publisher.py` file to be the insurance function.
-That makes the Limo stop when it moves out of the map.
-You can change this function to meet your requirement.
+You may notice a gap between the simulation environment and the real-world performance due to the high frequency of joystick control, which can affect the simulated environment.
+To address this, you need to fine-tune the model.
+We have defined the `is_point_in_polygon` function in the `action_publisher.py` file as a safety measure, which stops the Limo when it moves out of the map.
+You can modify this function to suit your needs.

 You can find that the state and action values are stored to the path you are given.
 Copy them from the Limo to your PC.